Bronstein, Gewirtz And Grossman, LLC Announces An Investigation Against Endava Plc (DAVA) And Encourages Shareholders To Seek Compensation For Alleged...

-NEW YORK, Aug.
-28, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Endava plc ("Endava" or "the Company") (NYSE: DAVA ).
-Investors who purchased Endava securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg/DAVA .
+(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
+02, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising--Bronstein, Gewirtz & Grossman, LLC is investigating potential claims on behalf of purchasers of Endava plc (“Endava” or“the Company”) (NYSE: DAVA).
+Investors who purchased Endava securities are encouraged to obtain additional information and assist the investigation by visiting the firm's site: bgandg.com/DAVA .

 Investigation Details